Generative Networks for Precision Enthusiasts: Precision generator

 After training the INN generator on these modified events we also enforce the jet separation and set all event weights with $\Delta R_{jj} < \Delta R_\text{min}$ to zero.
 The inverse factor compensating for our magic transformation is then

 To train the INN generator on weighted data the loss function of Eq.\eqref{eq:inn_loss} has to be changed to

 per batch with size $B$.
 Here, the weights are defined in Eq.\eqref{eq:trafo}, $x_i$ are the latent space vectors, and $J_i$ are the corresponding logarithms of the Jacobian.
-In the right panel of Fig.~\ref{fig:inn_2d} we see that out network architecture indeed captures the intricate structure in the jet-jet correlations.
+In the right panel of Fig.~\ref{fig:inn_2d} we see that our network architecture indeed captures the intricate structure in the jet-jet correlations.
 The distribution of the resulting event weights is shown in Fig.~\ref{fig:trafo}.
 By construction all finite event weights are above one, and hardly any of them reach values for more than seven, which implies that these weights can be easily removed by standard reweighting techniques.

 Our magic transformation is similar to a refinement, defined as per-event modifications of phase space distributions~\cite{Erdmann:2018kuh}, whereas reweighting uses weights for individual phase space points or events to improve the agreement between generator output and truth~\cite{Diefenbacher:2020rna}.
 However, our transformation is, by standard phase-space mapping arguments, counter-intuitive\footnote{As a matter of fact, our magic transformation of the density is the exact opposite of the standard phase space mapping for Monte Carlo integration.}.
 Instead of removing a leading dependence from a curve and learning a small but non-trivial difference, we smooth out a subtle pattern and rely on an outstanding network interpolation to learn the smoothed-out function better than the original pattern.
 This is motivated by the way flow networks learn distributions, which is more similar to a fit than a combination of local patterns~\cite{Bellagente:2021yyh}.
 The technical disadvantage of the smoothing transformation is that the generated events are now weighted, its advantage is that it is very versatile.
+Another disadvantage is that it needs to be applied based on an observed deficiency of the network and does not systematically improve the training of generative INNs, so below we will try to find alternative solutions to improve the network performance.